 What Does a Promise Ring Look Like?

-Promise rings are also often smaller in design than an engagement ring, with subtle features that focus on the design itself.
+Promise rings are also often smaller in design than an engagement ring, with subtle features that focus on the ring design itself.
 There is much less emphasis on a single diamond or other gemstones.
 You won’t typically find a promise ring that sports a large rock like an engagement ring might.
 The detailing is daintier and less in your face and may not even include gemstones or diamonds at all.
 Unless you’re intentionally going for a very fancy promise ring, the price of promise rings tends to be much less than what you might spend on a wedding band or engagement ring.
-This is one of the reasons why they are so popular as “pre” engagement rings for couples in tight financial situations.
+This is one of the reasons why they are so popular as a pre engagement ring for couples in tight financial situations.
+They symbolize the future engagement without breaking the bank.

 So, What Does a Promise Ring Mean?